Arizona Bar Complaint Attorney

 - Preparing a document, in any medium, intended to affect or secure a specific person’s or entity’s legal rights.

-The State Bar of Arizona can take action against disbarred or suspended lawyers that continue to practice law or lawyers admitted in other states that are practicing law in Arizona.
+The State Bar of Arizona can take action against disbarred or suspended lawyers that continue to practice law or lawyers admitted in other states that are not free to practice law in Arizona.
 The Bar can also take action against non-lawyers who are practicing law through expenses, costs and cease and desist orders.
 Thus those subject to the unauthorized practice of law are:

 - Disbarred or suspended lawyers